bamless/cvector/README.md

 ## Compilation

 A simple Makefile is provided for building a static library if you prefer linking instead of copying the files in your project.
-Simply input this in the terminal:
+Simply type this in the terminal:

 `make config=Release cvector`